FOR 473 class at Baltimore Woods

 Classes Taught

-Ecotourism and Nature Tourism (FOR 476/676) is a Service Learning class that is offered every fall at SUNY ESF.
-Service Learning courses engage students in providing real-life community services.
-During the fall 2008 semester, we will be working on feasibility study for the Onondaga Escarpment Nature Corridor in Onondaga County, NY.
-For the class syllabus, click on the link below.
+Ecotourism and Nature Tourism (FOR 476/676) is a service learning class offered every fall at ESF.
+Service learning courses engage students in providing real-life community services.
+During the fall 2014 semester, we will be working on a recreation plan for a property in the Adirondacks owned by SUNY ESF.

 Some of our class’s past projects have included: